|Elliott Sound Products||State Variable Filters|

 Parametric equalisers allow the user to apply boost or cut (attenuation), with one or more tunable filters.
 The filters are based on a state-variable topology, and are usually continuously variable across overlapping frequency ranges.
 The frequency, boost/ cut and bandwidth (Q) are all independently variable.
 While this provides great flexibility, it's easy to imagine how an untrained operator could seriously mess up the sound if given the chance.
 There's a 'golden rule' that applies to parametric EQ - "Cut narrow, boost wide."
 In other words, only use high Q filters to cut a troublesome frequency, and when applying boost, use a low Q.

-The first design shown in Figure 4 is based on an article from 1982.
+The first design shown in Figure 4 is based on an article (original reference long lost) from 1982.
 It's interesting from an historical viewpoint, but it is a relatively complex circuit and requires two dual-gang pots.
 Both need to track accurately for good performance.

 Figure 4 - Parametric Equaliser #1